Overdrive-Sky/Interactive_Fiction/XenoQuest/README.txt

 -GO is the command to move throughout the world.
 Can be used with other keywords such as IN/OUT/NORTH/SOUTH/EAST/WEST, or you can use the keywords by themselves.
 Cardinal directions can be abbreviated to the initials, such as N/S/E/W.

 -USE is the command to… use objects of course.
 This verb can be paired with a name, or can be used to link two objects by typing “USE [object] on [object]”.

+-Throughout the game, you will be accompanied by a companion that can offer several useful information.
+To talk to NPCs, you can use the command TALK/SPEAK TO, as in “SPEAK to [character]”, for example.

+-Other verbs can be used as commands to interact with the world, but it will be obvious when something other than USE or GET is required to progress.